trumans/treehouse-react-app-course-manager/README.md

 * If the course is not updated due to validation errors the errors are displayed.
 * Uses the current user for user name and id associated with course.
 * The Cancel button returns to course detail page.

+## Comments on code organization

+* Context.js contains the functions which call the APIs and return the response.
+* CourseDetail, CreateCourse, UpdateCourse components call the relavent function in Context to get, create, update or delete a course.
+They check the API response and render the data returned, or based on the status code redirect to the Not Found, Forbidden or Error (unhandled status) pages.

 # API Routes